-- Enough income to support your monthly payments without bringing your DTI above the maximum.
+- Enough income to support your monthly payment without bringing your DTI above the maximum.

-Assuming you meet these requirements and any others your lender sets, you'll get an estimate of how much you can borrow.
+Assuming you meet these requirements and any others your lender sets, you'll get an estimate of how much you can borrow and financing options.

-Using Home Equity to Buy Property – Pros and Cons
+Pros and Cons of Using Home Equity to Buy Property

 Like any financial decision, using home equity to buy more property has its risks and potential benefits.
 Each one will weigh differently for each person, so look at all of the factors before making a decision.